What Qualifies as an Official Preflight Briefing?

 Although a Flight Service weather briefing is still the single most comprehensive source of weather data for GA flying, it can be difficult to absorb all the information conveyed in a telephone briefing.
 Pictures are priceless when it comes to displaying complex, dynamic information like cloud cover and precipitation.
 For this reason, you may find it helpful to begin the preflight planning process by looking at weather products from a range of providers.
 The goal of this self-briefing process is to develop an overall mental picture of current and forecast weather conditions, and to identify areas that require closer investigation with the help of an FSS briefer.

 The document then describes a typical process for obtaining reports and forecasts that can supplement an official briefing from FSS or DUATS.

-You can also find good information about preflight weather briefings in Aviation Weather Services (AC-0045G-1).
-That AC describes in detail all of the weather reports, forecasts, charts, and other information that are part of official weather briefings.
+You can also find detailed information about preflight weather briefings in Aviation Weather Services (AC-0045).
+That AC describes all of the weather reports, forecasts, charts, and other information that are part of official weather briefings for pilots.

 Another source of an official briefing is the Flight Service website.
 You can sign up for a free account there and use it to obtain official, recorded briefings, file flight plans, etc. You can also set up a pilot profile that includes basic information about you, your aircraft, and typical routes that you fly.
 When you call FSS, the briefer sees the caller-ID information tied to your profile.
 Using a profile greatly reduces the number of questions the briefer must ask to conduct a briefing or file a flight plan.
 You can learn more about using the FSS website here (PDF) and by watching videos at the the Flight Service channel on YouTube, here.